 Bacterial vaginosis sounds like a big, scary term, but it’s actually very common.
 In fact, BV is the most common cause of vaginal odor, according to the Mayo Clinic.
 Every vagina is filled with naturally occurring bacteria, and BV is simply an overgrowth of that bacteria.
 According to Mary M. Gallenberg, M.D., OB-GYN for the Mayo Clinic, most women in their reproductive years will experience at least one case of BV.
 The cause is unknown, but unprotected sex and frequent douching can put you at a higher risk.
 Other symptoms include itching, soreness and discharge.

 Dr. Nesochi Okeke-Igbokwe, an internal medicine doctor based in New York City and attending physician at NYU Langone Medical Center, confirms, "BV is an infection caused by an overgrowth of certain bacteria in the vagina.
 BV may cause a fishy, malodorous discharge.
 This odor is usually most prominent after sexual intercourse."

-Some cases of BV will go away on their own, but Planned Parenthood recommends that all women with BV symptoms visit their doctor for treatment to prevent rare but serious complications.
-Treatment for BV is usually as simple as a course of antibiotics.
+Some cases of BV will go away on their own, but Planned Parenthood recommends that all women with BV symptoms visit their doctor for treatment to prevent rare, but serious, complications.
+Treatment for BV is usually simple: Okeke-Igbokwe says, "The treatment for this is antibiotics."